pcarleton/pcarleton-dataviz/docs/moon-phases-gone-wrong.md

 ```

 ### What phase is it anyway?
-The tricky thing about moon phases is that the primary phases correspond to a particular point on the Moon's orbit, meaning the Moon occupies that space for an instant, and then is on to a secondary phase.
-For example, First Quarter corresponds to when the moon is 50% illuminated, which will only happen for a split second, after which it will be 50.0001% illuminated, and before it will be 49.9999% illuminated.
+The tricky thing about moon phases is that the primary phases (🌑, 🌗, 🌕, 🌗) are instantaneous.
+They correspond to a particular point on the Moon's orbit, meaning the Moon occupies that space for an instant, and then is on to a secondary phase (🌒,🌖,🌖,🌘).
+For example, First Quarter (🌗) corresponds to when the moon's geocentric longitude is 90° (roughly when the angle from Sun->Earth->Moon is 90°), which will only happen for a split second, after which it will be 90.0001° longitude, and before it will be 89.9999°.
 If I were to only count that instant as the primary phase, I'd never see the primary phase emoji since the odds that I check at exactly the moment of the primary phase are really small.

-Additionally, since we're using the average lunation length, our estimate is going to not line up with reality, so even if I did ask at the exact right moment, it might not line up.
+Additionally, since we're using the average lunation length, our estimate is going to not line up with reality, so even if I did ask at the exact right moment, it will have some significant error bars.
 It's like using the wrong number of significant digits in a science experiment.

-To make sure we get to see the primary phase emoji, and have the emoji more closely line up with what we can distinguish with our eyes, I want to add some leewy or buffer around the primary phases.
+To make sure we get to see the primary phase emoji, and have the emoji more closely line up with what we can distinguish with our eyes, I want to add some leeway or buffer around the primary phases.

 There are a few ways to approach this:
 * Some fixed "buffer" window before and after the primary phase that we still count it as the primary phase (my initial approach, I went with roughly ${tex`\pm 24 \text{ hours}`})